Majority of Spain’s World Cup winners reach agreement to end boycott – CSD boss

 However, lengthy talks between the players, RFEF and CSD officials resulted in the boycott ending, although two players will leave the camp ahead of Friday’s match in Sweden.

-Francos added: “Two players have said they aren’t in the right frame of mind and have asked to leave the squad.
-Twenty-one players have expressed their desire to stay.”

-Later on Wednesday the RFEF confirmed the men’s and women’s Spanish national teams would now share a single logo and branding – Seleccion Espanola de Futbol – translating to ‘Spanish national team’.
+The RFEF also confirmed the men’s and women’s Spanish national teams would now share a single logo and branding – Seleccion Espanola de Futbol – translating to ‘Spanish national team’.

-The president of the RFEF management commission Pedro Rocha said: “Beyond a symbolic step, we want it to imply a change in concept, and the recognition that football is football, practised by whoever practises it.

-“We believe that making it clear that the two teams are equal also allows us to move towards a more egalitarian conception of football.”

 The best videos delivered daily